-SG&A expenses in fiscal 2022 were \$301.6 million, representing an increase from the prior year of \$44.9 million, or 17.5%.
-The prior year included corporate initiative charges primarily in response to the COVID-19 pandemic of \$11.9 million consisting of \$8.3 million in severance and payroll related, \$1.5 million in the write-off of unrefunded trade show deposits, \$1.2 million in other restructuring charges and \$0.9 million in additional accounts receivable reserves.
-The current year includes a reversal in corporate initiative charges due to a \$1.1 million change in estimate primarily impacting the accounts receivable reserve due to collection of a previously reserved receivable.
-Excluding these corporate initiative charges and reversals for both periods, SG&A expenses would have increased \$57.9 million primarily from the following factors: higher marketing expenses of \$32.0 million; an increase in payroll related expenses of \$8.6 million primarily due to the absence of the furloughing of employees and temporary salary reductions that occurred in the prior year period in response to the COVID-19 pandemic; an increase in credit card fees and sales commissions of \$3.4 million due to higher sales in the current year; an increase in consulting and recruiting charges of \$1.4 million; an increase in rent and rent-related charges of \$1.3 million primarily due to the opening of new company stores and an increase of \$1.2 million in donations primarily to the Movado Group Foundation.
-For the year ended January 31, 2022, fluctuations in foreign currency rates related to the foreign subsidiaries increased SG&A expenses by \$2.0 million when compared to the prior year.
+SG&A expenses in fiscal 2023 were \$313.5 million, representing an increase from the prior year of \$12.0 million, or 4.0%.
+The prior year included a reversal in certain fiscal 2021 corporate initiative charges of \$1.1 million due to a change in estimate primarily impacting the accounts receivable reserve due to collection of a previously reserved receivable.
+Excluding the reversal in corporate initiative charges in the prior year SG&A expenses would have increased \$10.9 million primarily from the following factors: an increase in payroll related expense of \$8.5 million; higher marketing expenses of \$4.7 million; an increase of \$2.1 million in professional service fees primarily to support enhancement to the Company's commercial and administrative systems; an increase in rent and rent related charges of \$0.8 million; and an increase in sales commissions of \$0.5 million.
+Increased SG&A expenses were partially offset by a decrease in performance-based compensation of \$7.8 million.
+For the year ended January 31, 2023, fluctuations in foreign currency rates related to the foreign subsidiaries favorably impacted SG&A expenses by \$9.1 million when compared to the prior year.